GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 The SpecIF metaclass has the following attributes:

-* *id: string* -  A unique identifier for the SpecIF repository resp. the project represented by the SpecIF repository/file.
+- *id: string* -  A unique identifier for the SpecIF repository resp. the project represented by the SpecIF repository/file.
-* *title: string | LanguageValue[]* - A human readable description for the entire SpecIF repository/project.
+- *title: MultilanguageText[]* - A human readable description for the entire SpecIF repository/project.
-* *description: string | LanguageValue[]* - A human readable description for documentation purposes.
+- *description: MultilanguageText[]* - A human readable description for documentation purposes.
-* *isExtension: bool* - Indicates that the project is not schema-compliant on its own; by default the value is 'false'.
+- *isExtension: bool* - Indicates that the project is not schema-compliant on its own; by default the value is 'false'.
 Of course, it is expected that once extended the project is schema-compliant.
-* *generator: string* - The generator that generate the SpecIF data.
+- *generator: string* - The generator that generate the SpecIF data.
-* *generatorVersion: string* - The SpecIF generator tool version.
+- *generatorVersion: string* - The SpecIF generator tool version.
-* *language: string* - An IETF language tag such as 'en', 'en-US, 'fr' or 'de' showing the used language of simple property values.
+- *language: string* - An IETF language tag such as 'en', 'en-US, 'fr' or 'de' showing the used language of simple property values.
 Is superseded by a resource's, statement's or property's language value.
-* *createdAt: DateTime* - The creation date.
+- *createdAt: DateTime* - The creation date.
-* *createdBy: Creator* - The creator of the SpecIF data-set.
+- *createdBy: Creator* - The creator of the SpecIF data-set.
 If specified, at least an e-mail address must be given.
-* *rights: Rights* - A copyright and/or license information.
+- *rights: Rights* - A copyright and/or license information.

 #### Creator